ptu/fastapi-users/docs/usage/current-user.md

 * `active`: If `True`, throw `401 Unauthorized` if the authenticated user is inactive.
 Defaults to `False`.
 * `verified`: If `True`, throw `403 Forbidden` if the authenticated user is not verified.
 Defaults to `False`.
 * `superuser`: If `True`, throw `403 Forbidden` if the authenticated user is not a superuser.
 Defaults to `False`.
 * `get_enabled_backends`: Optional dependency callable returning a list of enabled authentication backends.
 Useful if you want to dynamically enable some authentication backends based on external logic, like a configuration in database.
-By default, all specified authentication backends are enabled. *Please not however that every backends will appear in the OpenAPI documentation, as FastAPI resolves it statically.*
+By default, all specified authentication backends are enabled. *Please note however that every backends will appear in the OpenAPI documentation, as FastAPI resolves it statically.*

 !!! tip "Create it once and reuse it"
     This function is a **factory**, a function returning another function 🤯